-In a continued effort to assist states in transforming their mental health systems of care the Substance Abuse and Mental Health Services Administration (SAMHSA) and its Center for Mental Health Services (CMHS) has created the Transformation Transfer Initiative (TTI).
+In a continued effort to assist states in transforming their mental health systems of care, the Substance Abuse and Mental Health Services Administration (SAMHSA) and its Center for Mental Health Services (CMHS) created the Transformation Transfer Initiative (TTI).
 The TTI provides, on a competitive basis, modest funding awards to States, the District of Columbia, and the Territories not currently participating in the Mental Health Transformation State Incentive Grant* (T-SIG) program.
-To view the

-These flexible TTI funds are to be used to identify, adopt, and strengthen transformation initiatives and activities that can be implemented in the State, either through a new initiative or expansion of one already underway, and should focus on one or multiple phases of system change.
+These flexible TTI funds are to be used to identify, adapt, and strengthen transformation initiatives and activities that can be implemented in the State, either through a new initiative or expansion of one already underway and should focus on one or multiple phases of the system change.
 TTI recipients are chosen on the following criteria:

-- Identification of other state resources and infrastructure which may leverage the TTI award funds for the proposed initiative; and
+- Identification of other state resources and infrastructure which may leverage the TTI award funds for the proposed initiative.

 - Realistic timeframes, concrete activities, and measurable outcomes for the proposed initiative.

 In FY 2020-2021, CMHS awarded 40 TTI grants, all in the amount of $150,000, to the following 28 states and territories:

 - Alabama: ADMH will develop a crisis communication system that includes new crisis diversion centers, rural crisis care projects, and the Alabama Stepping Up Initiative, that will provide access to care in addition to advocacy for passage of state funding for 988 crisis line.